 Antipruritic therapy such as topical corticosteroids, oral antihistamines, or topical measures may be used as needed.

-Some data suggest that acyclovir 800 mg po 5 times a day for 7 days may be helpful in patients who present early and have widespread disease, or present with flu-like symptoms.
-Of note, PR during pregnancy (especially during the first 15 wk of gestation) is associated with premature birth or fetal demise.
+Some data suggest that acyclovir 800 mg orally 5 times a day for 7 days may be helpful in patients who present early and have widespread disease, or present with flu-like symptoms.
+Of note, pityriasis rosea during pregnancy (especially during the first 15 weeks of gestation) is associated with premature birth or fetal demise.
 Pregnant women should be offered acyclovir; however, antiviral therapy has not proved to reduce obstetric complications.

 Pityriasis rosea is a self-limited, inflammatory disorder of the skin possibly caused by human herpesvirus types 6, 7, or 8 or drugs.